swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

     c.property = x
     use(x) // ERROR: x consumed by assignment to `c.property`
     ```

+    The one exception is assigning to the "black hole" `_ = x`, which is
+    a borrowing operation, as noted below.
+This allows for the
+    `_ = x` idiom to still be used to prevent warnings about a borrowed
+    binding that is otherwise unused.

 - passing an argument to a `consuming` parameter of a function:

     ```swift